 Stick with it (and also grab a few friends) and DayZ begins to slowly flourish, however.
 DayZ as a whole is something of a slow game with human encounters being few and far between, as well as there being a likelihood that they may just kill you outright.
-It’s been in Early Access for an obscene and controversial length of time, though 2018 might finally be the year when we see DayZ fulfil its promise.
+It was in Early Access for an obscene and controversial length of time, though its 1.0 update wasn’t without its problems, either.

 Developer: The Fun Pimps